peeraponw/Thairathnews_API/README.md

 Another Flask WebAPI is deployed in Heroku to allow users to request data from the database with filters as follows:

-- date
+- date - show only news in a specific date
-- tag
+- tag - show only news with given tags
-- limit
+- limit - give
 - date and tag simultaneously

 # Working Process